openshift/enhancements/enhancements/machine-config/manage-boot-images.md

     selection:
        mode: All
 ```
 The above example partially selects CAPI MachineSets and all MAPI Machinesets.
 Please note that for every unique pair of resource/APIGroup, only 1 entry is allowed in machineManagers.
-This is to avoid providing conflicting instructions for the same type of machine resourcess.
+This is to avoid providing conflicting instructions for the same type of machine resource.
 The user can then use the partial label selector if further customization is required.

+It is also important to note that if a user opts out of the feature after having some machine resources updated, the opted out resources will retain the boot images that
+they were last updated to by this feature.
+There is no rollback to cluster install values, i.e. the original boot images that the resources started on before they were enrolled for updates.
+Opting out a machine resource simply means that the machine resources will no longer have updated boot images values

 A [ValidatingAdmissionPolicy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) will be implemented via an MCO manifest that will restrict updating the `ManagedBootImages` object to only supported platforms(initially, just GCP).
 This will be updated as we phase in support for other platforms.
 Here is a sample policy that would do this: